Break strategies compared: which method fits your workflow

 When to use each strategy: the context-fit matrix

 The strategy-selection decision depends on three variables: work type, energy patterns, and environment.
 None of these strategies are universally better.
-The best strategy for your work depends on matching these three variables to the right method – what we call the Context-Fit Matrix.
+The best strategy depends on matching work type, energy patterns, and environment to the right method – what we at Goals and Progress call the Context-Fit Matrix.
+It is the same matching logic the Goals and Progress workbook applies to habits and goals: pick the structure that fits the work in front of you, then test it against real days rather than committing on faith.

 Work type matching: